shubhamsharma2961/Blog_flask_work/README.md

 ### 5. Explore the Website
 - You should now be able to access the home page, about page, view, and contact page from the navigation menu.

-## License
-Specify the license under which the project is distributed.